 If there is a question(s) you do not understand, or if you want to talk with our staff about your answer(s), simply select the “Next” button to skip the question(s) and a staff member will discuss the question(s) with you at the donation appointment.

 Once you complete the questionnaire, you may review your responses by scrolling up the page.
 Your original responses will be displayed and you may change any of them.
 If you don’t want to review you questionnaire, simply click on “Generate Donor Pass” and print your ticket.
 When you come in to donate, a staff member will review your responses and ask any pertinent follow-up questions to assess your donor suitability.
 Feel free to discuss your answers and request further explanation to be certain your response is accurate.

 No. You can’t save the questionnaire to finish later.
 You have to answer all the questions on the questionnaire in one sitting.
 To ensure that your responses remain confidential, none of your information is saved online.

-The questionnaire is a requirement of the U.S. Food and Drug Administration to be completed by the donor to ensure that you are in good health and the donation process is safe for you, and to identify risk factors for disease transmissible by blood and blood components.
+The health history questionnaire is a requirement of the U.S. Food and Drug Administration to be completed by the donor to ensure that you are in good health and the donation process is safe for you, and to identify risk factors for disease transmissible by blood and blood components.
 It is to be conducted or taken in a private setting and reflects an honest response to the questions.

-If the donor pass is not printed as a PDF document, the barcodes will not print correctly.
-If our staff members are unable to scan the barcodes at the donation site, you will have to retake the health history questionnaire before you can continue through the donation process.
+If ticket is not printed out as a PDF document the barcodes do not entirely print and can’t be read by scanners used by the staff when completing your registration process at the donation site.
+This will require having to retake the health history questionnaire at the donation site prior to moving through the donation process.